prebid/prebid.github.io/prebid-server/developers/add-new-bidder-go.md

 #### User Sync Configuration

-Prebid Server offers a federated [user sync](https://docs.prebid.org/prebid-server/developers/pbs-cookie-sync.html) process to store user ids from all participating bidders in a single cookie under the host's domain.
+Prebid Server offers a federated [user sync](https://docs.prebid.org/prebid-server/developers/pbs-cookie-sync.html) process to store user ids from multiple bidders in a single cookie under the host's domain.
 You may add support for your bid adapter by configuring iframe and/or redirect endpoints.

 The template in this chapter demonstrates configuration of a `redirect` user sync.
-The `url` points to an endpoint under your bidding server which will honor the privacy policies, replace the `userMacro` in the redirect url with the user's tracking id, and respond with an HTTP 302 redirect to that url.
+The `url` points to an endpoint to your bidding server which will honor the privacy policies, replace the `userMacro` in the redirect url with the user's tracking id, and respond with an HTTP 302 redirect to that url.
 You may also specify an `iframe` endpoint will return an HTML document to be rendered in an `iframe` on the user's device and use JavaScript to perform the redirect.
 You may omit the `{%raw%}{{.GDPR}}{%endraw%}`, `{%raw%}{{.GDPRConsent}}{%endraw%}`, and/or `{%raw%}{{.USPrivacy}}{%endraw%}` macros if they are not applicable to your legal situation.

 If both `iframe` and `redirect` endpoints are provided, you must specify a `default` field with a value of either `iframe` or `redirect`, based on your preference.